CraigWoodcock/tech242-AWS-linux/Week 1/Day 5/1 Tier Deployment/README.md

 -  Give file `x` (execute) permissions so that it can be run.
 -  Manually run each command, if it works add the command to the script file
 -  Once your script is complete, execute it using `./<filename>.sh`
--  if this works the Launch a new instance, create a new `.sh` file and paste in your script contents, change permissions and execute the script.
+-  if this works then Launch a new instance, create a new `.sh` file and paste in your script contents, change permissions and execute the script.
 -  If this works correctly, create a new instance and paste in the script contents into user data and launch the instance.
 -  IF this works then you can create an AMI from that instance to speed up deployment.